portalinfrastructure/vmboot/README.md

 # vmboot

-This repo is a clone from Bret Holmann's [https://github.com/holmanb/vmboot.git](https://github.com/holmanb/vmboot.git) repo as part of work to use Ansible playbooks with cloud-init.
+This repo is a clone from Brett Holman's [https://github.com/holmanb/vmboot.git](https://github.com/holmanb/vmboot.git) repo as part of work to use Ansible playbooks with cloud-init.
 It will be drastically changed to accommodate the repo's owner's requirements.

 The link to [https://github.com/holmanb/vmboot.git](https://github.com/holmanb/vmboot.git) comes from cloud-init ansible module documentation at [https://cloudinit.readthedocs.io/en/latest/reference/modules.html#ansible](https://cloudinit.readthedocs.io/en/latest/reference/modules.html#ansible)